 My elder sister taught me how to make her delicious mango salad.
 It’s one of my favorite Vietnamese goi.

-Don’t mistaken it with the green mangoes you commonly see at most western markets.
-Those are commonly the sweet Kent, Keitt, and Tommy Atkins.
+Don’t mistaken it with the green mangoes you commonly see at most western markets such as the Kent, Keitt, and Tommy Atkins.
 Those may appear green and firm but will are very juicy and sweet once ripen.
-The Palmer mango has the closest resemblance with xoai tuong.

 For the mango salad